How to construct a Water Rocket Hybrid Parachute Deploy Mechanism.

 - It can protect the payload if the parachute fails.

-The cut edge of the payload compartment can optionally be curled inward to give it some strength and makes sliding the nosecone, which we will be making next, on and off much easier.
+The cut edge of the payload compartment can optionally be curled inward to give it some strength and makes sliding the nosecone off the top easier.

 LaunchPad AlTImeter Manual